mikessh/vdjtools/README.md

 ## VDJtools

-A comprehensive framework for post-analysis of immune repertoire sequencing data.
+A comprehensive analysis framework for T-cell and B-cell repertoire sequencing data.
 Compiled binaries are available from [here](https://github.com/mikessh/vdjtools/releases/latest).
 The software is cross-platform and requires Java v1.8 to run and R to perform plotting.